 David J. Santeusanio is a labor and employment attorney in Holland & Knight's Boston office.
 He is a member of the firm's Litigation Section, the National Labor, Employment and Benefits Practice Group and co-chair of the Trade Secrets and Restrictive Covenants Team.
 Mr. Santeusanio is an experienced litigator and advisor representing and counseling clients in all aspects of labor and employment law.
-His areas of concentration include employment discrimination litigation, non-competition and trade secret matters, union-management relations, education and government investigations.
+His areas of concentration include employment litigation, non-competition and trade secret matters, union-management relations, education and government investigations.

 Mr. Santeusanio advises private educational institutions on a range of issues, including tenure disputes, governance, student-athlete matters and issues related to collegiate sports.
 He represents educational institutions in courts, administrative agency proceedings, government investigations and before regulatory bodies.

 Government Investigations, Internal Investigations and Corporate Compliance

 Mr. Santeusanio has substantial experience representing clients in connection with government investigations, including investigations by the U.S. Department of Labor (DOL), the Massachusetts Office of the Attorney General, the EEOC and the MCAD.
 Mr. Santeusanio also regularly conducts internal investigations and advises clients on related issues.
 In addition, Mr. Santeusanio develops corporate compliance programs designed to improve employment practices and reduce risks of litigation.

 Mr. Santeusanio advises clients in a broad range of employment issues, including employment agreements, wage and hour compliance, employee discipline and termination, employee medical leaves and disability issues, sexual harassment, employee handbooks and policies, reductions in force and workplace violence issues.
 Mr. Santeusanio regularly conducts employee training programs.